 Tarawera 100 Miler

-The 2019 Tarawera 100 Mile Endurance Run is a challenging ultra-distance race in the Rotorua and Tarawera regions, New Zealand.
-Completing an anti-clockwise loop, the event starts and finishes at Government Gardens in Rotorua.
+The 2020 Tarawera 100 Mile Endurance Run is a challenging ultra-distance race in the Rotorua and Tarawera regions, New Zealand.
 Runners start in the dark on Saturday morning and many will run for 24 or more hours – finishing on Sunday.

-The route features three big climbs over Ridge Dome (Mt Tarawera), Whakapounakau and Tuhoto Ariki.
 The course features eight lakes, streams, rivers, native bush, planted forests, farmland and volcanic areas.
-A boatride takes runners across Lake Rotomahana.